 - Students are introduced to the UNIX operating system, its external commands, internal structures, and text processing capabilities.

-Prerequisite: CSC 110 or CIS 150 level or above or Departmental Permission
+Prerequisite: CSC 110 or CSC 111 or CIS 255 or Departmental Permission

-- This course will introduce students to server-side web programming.
-Emphasis is placed on database connectivity in order to solve intermediate level application problems.
-Students will be assigned web projects that facilitate understanding of design and programming concepts.
-The final project of this course will be to create an online sales application with full input, output and database components.
+- This course introduces students to server-side web programming.
+Emphasis is placed on database connectivity in order to solve intermediate level application problems using server side programming language.
+Students will be assigned web projects that facilitate understanding of design and programming of client server concepts.
+The final project consists of the creation of a web application with input, output, and database components.

 - This advanced course builds upon the design, implementation, testing, and manipulation concepts and techniques learned in CIS 395.
 The course starts with a review of the relational model, entity relational diagrams, normalization, and basic SQL.
 Database administration topics presented include security, back-up and recovery.
 Advanced topics in design techniques include indexing structures and data storage.
 Advanced implementation topics include SQL programming, store procedure and triggers.
 Advanced manipulation topics include transaction processing concurrency control.